Preservation Rights

 2. Persons should be ensured quality long term storage and protection from harm with no removal from storage due to insufficient funds.

-3. Revival rights – The revival wishes of the individual undergoing brain preservation should be respected, when technically feasible.
+3. Revival rights must exist such that the revival wishes of the individual undergoing brain preservation can be legally enforced, when technically feasible.
 This includes the right to partial revival (memory donation instead of identity or self-awareness revival), and the right to refuse revival under a list of circumstances provided by the individual before preservation.

-4. Some legal rights should be available to allow persons in storage to retain some monetary and other assets, in trust form, so that they can be retrieved by the individual upon successful revival.
+4. Legal rights should be available to allow persons in storage to retain some monetary and other assets, in trust form, so that they can be retrieved by the individual upon successful revival, or used to aid early revival.
+The amount of resources that can be held in trust, and how long they can be held, will be a political decision to be decided, and periodically revised, by all governments that allow it.

 Footnotes